What to Expect - FAQs

 Is congregational singing allowed?

 Yes, congregational singing is now allowed.
 At the 8:30am service, everyone will need to wear a mask while singing.
-At 10:00am, fully vaccinated persons do not need to wear a mask, but unvaccinated people age 2 and older will need to wear a mask covering their mouth and nose.
+At 10:00am, fully vaccinated persons are encouraged to wear a mask, but unvaccinated people age 2 and older must wear a mask covering their mouth and nose.